 EMP History

-by Jerry Emanuelson
+by Jerry Emanuelson, B.S.E.E

 Note: This is an article about the history of electromagnetic pulse based on material that I originally wrote for Wikipedia.
-The "Electromagnetic Pulse" article in Wikipedia occasionally gets trashed, sometimes by people with good intentions, other times as the result of vandalism.
+The "Nuclear Electromagnetic Pulse" article in Wikipedia occasionally gets trashed; sometimes by people with good intentions, and other times as the result of vandalism.
 So I think it is important to keep this information here in a well-referenced and authenticated style.
-I will be adding more to this later.
+The last section, about the discovery of the unique aspects of high-altitude EMP, was specifically added to the version on this web site, and was never included in the Wikipedia article.

 Earliest History